While a slow relationship might seem frustrating today, remember that moving too fast can burn out a relationship quickly.

 1. They Never Initiate Anything

 Be it a simple text conversation or making plans to meet on the weekend, if you find yourself initiating every little thing all the time, then that’s not a good sign.

 If you feel that the efforts they put into this relationship are quite less as compared to what you do, then perhaps you should consider talking about it with your partner.

 2. It’s Always About Your Partner

 It’s good to take care of your partner’s needs, but you should stop if you feel you are taken for granted.

 Maybe it’s unintentional, and this is how they are but ask yourself how long you can be in a relationship where you are not appreciated and cared.

 3. You Don’t Meet Too Often

 Is it like you are the one always to ask them out and make plans to meet?
 Does your partner complain a lot about wanting space?

 If once in a blue moon your partner does ask first then is it because of your nagging?
 Some hidden ulterior motives?
-Or do they actually want to meet?
-It’s about priorities.

 4. Your Partner Doesn’t Share Much

 When you are in a relationship for a long time, then you expect your partner to open up about their feelings and share things with you.

 If your partner doesn’t share much, then possibly he or she doesn’t feel close to you.
 They don’t think of you as someone who would understand them.
-Maybe they don’t trust you with their feelings and secrets.

 If it’s been a long time and you and your partner still differ on your relationship status, then that’s a huge red flag right there.

 You can’t say much to your family and friends when they talk about your relationship because you don’t know for yourself.

-Is it just for sex?
+Is it just a friends with benefit situation?
 Or it is that they want to be with you for a short amount of time and then see if they want to move forward?

 6. Your Partner Is Not Exclusive To You

 But if your partner is still connected to some potential dates and is available on dating sites, then that’s a massive problem for you.

 If you guys haven’t decided to be exclusive yet, then it means your partner is not sure about a future together and haven’t made up their mind yet.